 Kansas's Food Stamps (SNAP) Policy

 WHO IS ELIGIBLE FOR FOOD STAMPS?

 Flexibility Current policy Potential improvement

 Gross income limit

-How much can a family of three earn and remain eligible? \$2,797/month, or 130% of the Federal Poverty Level (FPL) for a family of three in 2024 Consider adopting the Broad- Based Categorical Eligibility (BBCE) framework and extending gross income limit to 200% FPL in order to expand eligibility and soften benefit cliffs, as many other states have (e.g., North Dakota, Colorado).
+How much can family members earn while being eligible? \$2,797/month (or 130% FPL for a family of three in 2024).
+Consider adopting BBCE and extending gross income limit to 200% FPL to expand eligibility and soften benefit cliffs, as many other states have done (e.g., North Dakota, Colorado).

 Asset Limit

 How many assets can families retain in savings while still being eligible for food stamps?
 Families can retain up to \$2,750.
-Adopting BBCE would enable the state to remove the asset limit so households with children can retain savings while receiving nutritional support (e.g., Ohio, Oklahoma).
-Alternatively, BBCE states may also increase the asset limit.
+Remove the asset limit so households with children can retain savings while receiving nutritional support (e.g., Ohio, Oklahoma).
+Alternatively, raise the asset limit.
 Example: Iowa allows eligibility to those with up to \$15,000.

 Transitional Benefit Alternative (TBA)

 Does Kansas provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
 No. Consider providing TBA to families transitioning from TANF cash assistance to provide support in vulnerable periods, as other states are doing (e.g., Tennessee, Oklahoma, Nebraska).